MiaoDragon/cs439-rubric/rubric-final.md

 ### 5. plane  (2)
 ### 6. <= 1/2 num of columns  (2)
+#### if specify that rank will be reduced, but not mentioning the exact number, get 1 point

 ## Question 4 Regularization (10)
 ### 1. (2)